edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-08-22-restaurant-managers-training-program.md

 Whether you're a smaller restaurant or a group with locations across your region, a restaurant managers training program is crucial to the success and steady growth of your organization.

-## Where do I start with a restaurant managers training program?
+## Where do I start with a restaurant manager training program?

 Knowing where to start and how to implement your training is key, no matter the industry.
-These six basic steps for developing your [company's training](/blog/smb-elearning/) can help.
+These six basic steps for developing your company's training can help.

-### Step 1: Get buy-in from the top
+### 1. Get buy-in from the top

-If your boss’s boss doesn’t like the idea of revamping your existing restaurant managers training program, it won’t get off the ground.
+If your boss’s boss doesn’t like the idea of revamping your existing restaurant manages training, it won’t get off the ground.
 Show your CEO just how important restaurant management training is and how it can affect their bottom line in the best way possible.

-### Step 2: Know where you are starting
+### 2. Know where you are starting

-Does your restaurant group already have an in-place restaurant managers training program?
+Does your restaurant group already have training in place?
 Even if the program is bare bones, it’s a starting point.

 Identifying existing resources can save time (and money!) as you design your training and move forward.
 You can also take EdgePoint's [eLearning quiz](/elearning-quiz/) to quickly test if your training is overdue for an update.

-### Step 3: Identify your goals
+### 3. Identify your goals

 What do you want from your restaurant managers training program?